 - plastic food trays like fruit punnets or those used for meat or cakes

-- yoghurt, cream, soup and snack pots, eg instant noodles
+- yoghurt, cream, soup and snack pots, for example instant noodles

 - cosmetic pots and tubs

-- plastic bottles with trigger handles, eg bathroom cleaner
+- plastic bottles with trigger handles, for example bathroom cleaner

 - ice cream and margarine tubs